FreshSupaSulley/3902/demo/README.md

 ## Known bugs
 R for resetting is surprisingly tedious and does not reset everything.
-Holding O and P to cycle between enemies makes them move twice as fast while held.
+Pressing O and P selects enemy instead of cycling enemy selected.